Monday, July 30, 2012

 My first attempt to catch the new cable car was foiled in 2007 when the service was suspended for six months shortly before I arrived in Hong Kong on business.
 Service had been suspended in June after an empty car fell from the cable during an annual brake test.
 In 2008, intent on catching the cable car, Garry and I scheduled a quick 12-hour Hong Kong stopover while en route to Australia.
 However, our plans were foiled once again by Tropical Storm Kammuri as it swept through the area on August 4.

 The colossal Buddha didn’t disappoint either.
-It can only be reached by climbing more than 240 steps to circular, granite pedestal.
+It can only be reached by climbing more than 240 steps to a circular, granite pedestal.
 The statue was constructed from 202 bronze plates clamped onto a steel frame.
 This is the same construction method used to create the copper-clad Statue of Liberty in New York.
 The entire structure weighs an impressive 250 metric tons.

-The film proved a handy introduction to Buddha and his teachings.
+The film provided a handy introduction to Buddha and his teachings.
 However, the experience is somewhat spoilt by a tacky prayer ritual visitors are encouraged to join at the end of the film.
-You’re asked to take an artificial leaf, insert it into a mechanical slot at the base of a large translucent Buddha statue, then watch a glowing green light trace its way up to his head.
+You’re asked to take an artificial leaf, insert it into a mechanical slot at the base of a large translucent Buddha statue, and then watch a glowing green light trace its way up to his head.